xXJSONDeruloXx/StreamingServiceLauncher/README.md

 # StreamingServiceLauncher

-Simple Launcher for Streaming Services
+Simple Launcher for Video Streaming Services on Linux

 # Installation